 The grammar rule that I'd like to teach everyone: A comma surrounds any name used in a direct address.
 It really does make a difference.
 "I know, Edward" and "I know Edward" are NOT the same.
 If that makes me a comma Nazi, so be it.

 I'm realistic enough to acknowledge that not everyone has read the same books as I have, so the historical and literary references peppered throughout "Unto a Heart of Stone" may be off-putting to some.
 To minimize that, I've posted notes with links to information on any references or background information that I think is interesting or might be helpful.
 I'm housing them on my Live Journal page because I really hate the pseudo-links that Ff.net forces us to use at the end of chapters.
-So, if you're interested or curious or confused, try checking out my LJ page, "" (and, yes, that's a literary reference in itself - to Shakespeare's Romeo and Juliet).
+So, if you're interested or curious or confused, try checking out my LJ page, "You Kiss by the Book" (and, yes, that's a literary reference in itself - to Shakespeare's Romeo and Juliet).

 To give you a little background on my multi-chaptered fic, this story flows out of questions I've been asking myself since I finished reading the Twilight Saga: